 Seventeen: Energy-efficient lightbulbs.
 Now that there are more options available, it’s easy to make the switch.
 The bonus is they also last longer.

 Twenty: Reusable water bottles.
 I invested in several water bottles so that we could stop using individual water bottles.
-I have some for everyday use, 16 oz size for traveling (sized to fit in a purse or small backpack), and 40 oz size for outdoor camping or kayaking trips.
+I have tumblers for everyday use, 16 oz S’well bottles for traveling (sized to fit in a purse or small backpack), and my favorite Owala bottles for when we’re on the go.
 The ONLY time I buy prepackaged water bottles is when going to an event that allows you to bring in water if it’s sealed.
 In Arizona, we need to drink water all the time and if I don’t bring in my own, I will need to buy water in the venue at a higher cost.
 Hoping, more venues will start to allow reusable water bottles.

 Earth Day is the perfect time to evaluate what we are doing and set goals for what we can do.
-We came up with a few goals for this year:
+We came up with a few ideas for this year: